adelphi-ed-tech/au-courses/courses/open-ed.md

 reading about it and following along.
 As you learn about the community, you can contribute more to its projects.

-Your final report, due in week 4, will be uploaded to the [Ed Tech Blog](http://www.auedtech.org).
+Your final report will be uploaded to the [Ed Tech Blog](http://www.auedtech.org).
 As we build a number of Open Education case studies, all of the reports must have the same format: